rm2013/katacoda-scenarios/kube-kafka-istio-goto/step1.md

 Wait until the command completes.

+Locate the command in Host1 termal which looks like this kubeadm join 172.17.0.29:6443 --token 96771a.f608976060d16396 \
+    --discovery-token-ca-cert-hash sha256:1c89d475ab17af2867ddfe9ec2f50169186f9abb5f01fe6d9f545050fcf47d3e

-Then run the recommended kubeadm command on Host2 to join it to the cluster.
+Copy and run the recommended kubeadm command on Host2 to join it to the cluster.
 This step is needed before continuing on to the next step

 Run the following command to verify a master and a node exists `kubectl get nodes`{{execute HOST1}}